Menstrual cycle: everything you need to know about the female cycle

 - sadness

-In some severe forms of PMS, called premenstrual dysphoric disorder (PMDD), the symptoms are so strong that they lead to suicidal thoughts, depressed mood, etc. This disorder affects 3 to 8% of women.
+In some severe forms of PMS, known as premenstrual dysphoric disorder (PMDD), symptoms are so severe that they lead to suicidal thoughts, depressed mood, etc. This disorder affects 3% to 8% of women.

 Menstrual cycle FAQ